Montreal COVID-19 update: October cases by neighbourhood | Cult MTL

-According to the latest update from Santé Montréal, there are 39,396 active cases of COVID-19 in Montreal as of 12 p.m. on Monday, Oct.
-19, with 193 new cases in the city over the last 24 hours.
-Santé Québec is reporting that there is a total of 1,038 new cases across the province.
-See the number of total and new Coronavirus cases, deaths and more stats by Montreal neighbourhood below:
+According to the latest update from Santé Québec, there are 39,712 active cases of COVID-19 in Montreal as of 10 a.m. on Tuesday, Oct.
+20, with 273 new cases in the city over the last 24 hours.
+There is a total of 877 new cases across the province.
+See the number of total and new Coronavirus cases, deaths and more stats by Montreal neighbourhood (last updated by Santé Montréal on Oct.
+19) below:

 |BOROUGH OR LINKED CITY